-We intend to adopt and ask our stockholders to approve the 2018 Employee Stock Purchase Plan, which we refer to as our ESPP, which will be effective upon the day prior to the effectiveness of the registration statement to which this prospectus relates.
+The Board has adopted, and our stockholders approved, the 2018 Employee Stock Purchase Plan, which we refer to as our ESPP, which became effective upon the effectiveness of the registration statement to which this prospectus relates.
 The ESPP is designed to allow our eligible employees to purchase shares of our common stock, at semi-annual intervals, with their accumulated payroll deductions.
 The ESPP is intended to qualify under Section 423 of the Code.
 The material terms of the ESPP, as it is currently contemplated, are summarized below.